Tropical cyclones in 2015: January – June

 During January 19, RSMC Nadi reported that Tropical Disturbance 06F had developed, to the northeast of Papeete on the French Polynesian island of Tahiti.
 The system lay under an upper-level ridge of high pressure in an environment, which was favorable for further development with low to moderate vertical windshear.
 As a result, the organisation of the atmospheric convection surrounding the system significantly improved, while the systems low level circulation centre rapidly consolidated over the next day.
 As a result, late on January 20, the JTWC initiated advisories on the system an assigned it the designation 07P.
 RSMC Nadi subsequently reported that the system had developed into a category 1 tropical cyclone and named it Niko.
 Over the next two days the system gradually intensified further and became a category 2 tropical cyclone early on January 22.
 It was downgraded to a depression on 24 January.
 On January 25, Niko completed its extratropical transition.

 Late on January 27, RSMC Nadi reported that Tropical Disturbance 08F had developed about 275 km to the southeast of Apia, Samoa.

 During January 29, RSMC Nadi reported that Tropical Depression 09F had moved into the basin, from the Australian region to the northwest of New Caledonia.
 The system was moving towards the east-northeast and lay within an area of low vertical wind shear underneath an upper-level ridge of high pressure.

 On February 2, RSMC Nadi reported that Tropical Disturbance 10F had developed about 680 km to the northeast of Suva, Fiji.
 Over the next day the system moved south-eastwards in an area of low to moderate vertical windshear, before it was last noted during February 4, after the low level circulation centre had become exposed.
 Tropical Disturbance 13F developed within an area of low vertical windshear, to the north of the island of Papeete on the French Polynesian island of Tahiti during March 19.
-Over the next few days the system the system moved westwards and remained poorly organised, with atmospheric convection persistent over the systems supposed low level circulation centre.
+Over the next few days the system moved westwards and remained poorly organised, with atmospheric convection persistent over the systems supposed low level circulation centre.
 The system was subsequently last noted during March 21, while it was located to the north of Rarotonga in the Southern Cook Islands.
 During April 15, RSMC Nadi reported that Tropical Depression 16F, had developed about 450 km to the northwest of Port Vila, Vanuatu.
 During that day the system moved westwards and was last noted as it moved into the Australian region during April 16.
 During May 12, the BoM started to monitor a westward-moving tropical low that had developed near the Solomon Islands, before it moved out of the basin during the next day.